JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  responds with the appropriate data.
 The run_interface function is non-blocking.
 Then the main loop calls the run_filler function, which runs the ADC FSM and the filling FSM.
 The main loop is slowed to a speed of 100Hz to allow time for the wifi module uart connection to fill in the buffer.

+A top priority of this project is maximizing reliability.
+If the user is out of town, the device needs to remain functional over long periods of time without any errors, to ensure the cat remains fed.
+To clarify, the device doesn't need to be functional
+ 100% of the time, but it does need to recover after every error.
+As a result, we have implemented code to automatically reset the device every 5 minutes after saving all key values in flash memory.
+As a result, in the event of a software error or glitch in one of the peripherals, the user only needs to wait 5 minutes to reestablish functionality.

 To maximize compatibility with the STM32CubeIDE, the software was written in c.
 The software follows a pseudo object oriented style, with each file having 1-2 structs and a series of local functions for interacting with the structs.